-Line 20.
+Line 12.
 Net loss deductions.

-- The Oregon deduction is the sum of unused net losses assigned to Oregon for preceding taxable years. - A net operating loss carryforward is required to be reduced by the entire Oregon taxable income of intervening tax years [ORS 317.476(4)(b)]. - Enter the deduction on line 20 if taxable only by Oregon. - Enter the deduction on Schedule AP-2, line 10a if taxable both in Oregon and another state. - Insurers may carry net losses forward up to 15 years. - Oregon doesn't allow net losses to be carried back. - The total net loss deduction on a consolidated Oregon return is the sum of the net losses available to each of the corporations subject to the limitations in OAR 150-317.476(4) (ORS 317.665). - Include a schedule showing your computations.
+- The Oregon deduction is the sum of unused net losses assigned to Oregon for preceding taxable years. - A net operating loss carryforward is required to be reduced by the entire Oregon taxable income of intervening tax years [ORS 317.476(4)(b)]. - Enter the deduction on line 12 if taxable only by Oregon. - Enter the deduction on Schedule OR-AP, part 2, line 10a if taxable both in Oregon and another state. - Insurers may carry net losses forward up to 15 years. - Oregon doesn't allow net losses to be carried back. - The total net loss deduction on a consolidated Oregon return is the sum of the net losses available to each of the corporations subject to the limitations in ORS 317.476 and accompanying rules (ORS 317.665). - Include a schedule showing your computations.